-Race and Criminal Injustice: CABL and Ryerson Law release new report
+Race and Criminal Injustice: CABL and the Lincoln Alexander School of Law at Ryerson University release new report

-The Canadian Association of Black Lawyers (CABL) and Ryerson University's Faculty of Law have published a new report confirming significant racial differences with respect to how the public perceives and interacts with the criminal justice system in Ontario.
+The Canadian Association of Black Lawyers (CABL) and Ryerson Law have published a new report confirming significant racial differences with respect to how the public perceives and interacts with the criminal justice system in Ontario.

 The report, entitled Race and Criminal Injustice: An examination of public perceptions of and experiences with the Ontario criminal justice system was prepared for CABL by Dr. Scot Wortley, Dr. Akwasi Owusu-Bempah, and Huibin Lin.
 The report was funded by Legal Aid Ontario.
 The researchers used an online methodology to survey 1450 residents of the Greater Toronto Area (GTA) who were 18 years of age or over to gather their perceptions on the criminal justice system.
 The survey data was collected by Environics Analytics.